March Madness 2023: Set your brackets! Tide the No. 1 seed

 GAMES TO WATCH

-No. 7 Texas A&M (25-9) vs. No. 10 Penn State (22-13).
-The Aggies, who felt snubbed last season, are making their first NCAA Tournament appearance since 2018, and the Nittany Lions' drought dated to 2011.
-Both flirted with league tournament titles.
+No. 7 Texas A&M (25-9) vs. No. 10 Penn State (22-13)., Thursday, 9:55 p.m.
+ET (TBS) The Aggies, who felt snubbed last season, are making their first NCAA Tournament appearance since 2018, and the Nittany Lions' drought dated to 2011.
+Both flirted with league tournament titles and have been hot.
+Texas A&M went 19-4 after a loss to Wofford and Penn State has won eight of 10.

+No. 8 Arkansas (20-13) vs. No. 9 Illinois (20-12), Thursday, 4:30 p.m.
+ET (TBS).
+The Razorbacks have made back-to-back trips to the Elite Eight.
+Top prospect and potential top NBA draft pick Nick Smith Jr. has only played in 14 games because of knee issues, but has scored 20-plus in half of the team's last six.
+Illinois won the Big Ten season title before being ousted by Penn State in the first round of the league tournament.
+Illinois is led by transfers Terrence Shannon Jr. (Texas Tech) and Matthew Mayer, who helped lead Baylor to the 2021 national championship.

+No. 5 Miami (25-7) vs. Drake (27-7), Friday, 7:35 p.m.
+ET (TBS).
+The game features two conference players of the year, Miami's Isaiah Wong in the ACC for the regular-season co-champions, and Drake's Tucker DeVries from the Missouri Valley Conference tournament champs.
+DeVries is averaging 19 points while Wong leads the team in scoring (16.2 points per game), assists and steals.
+Drake made the Elite Eight three years running, though it has been a while (1969-71).

 HOW TO WATCH